smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 For PLAIN16-NO-CORRECTION packets, SADLP-RF-DATA has the following format:

-**\| UPPER-LAYER-PAYLOAD-PLAIN16 \|**
+**\| SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD-PLAIN16 \|**

-where PLAIN16-DATA is a conversion of UPPER-LAYER-PAYLOAD into a sequence of PLAIN16 blocks, with UPPER-LAYER-PAYLOAD being payload from upper layer, and conversion is performed as described above.
+where SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD-PLAIN16 is a conversion of SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD into a sequence of PLAIN16 blocks, with SALTED-SCRAMBLED-UPPER-LAYER-PAYLOAD obtained by applying Salted-SCRAMBLED procedure (as described in :ref:`sascrambling` document) to payload from upper layer, and conversion is performed as described above.

+In the absolutely worst case for PLAIN16-NO-CORRECTION packets, maximum distance between edges is always <= 15.

 HAMM32 block
 ^^^^^^^^^^^^